 We are required by law to protect the public funds we administer.
 We may share information with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 Hull Culture and Leisure Accounts are audited each year by an external auditor and published by Company’s House.
-We will also make them available on our website.
+We will make a link to them available on our website.

 As a Company wholly owned by a local authority (Hull City Council) data collected by us may be subject to data matching.
 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to work out how far they match.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified.
 Where a match is found it may indicate that there is inconsistency which requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.